Building an IoT/Hardware Prototyping Platform

 - Limit the amount of programming.
 Make it easy to make changes by non-programmers (read UXers) and reduce the complexity as much as possible.

 - Make it self-reliant and robust.
 The platform should work out of the box.
 It shouldn‘t rely on an internet connection.
 You will never know where your prototype will be used.
-Plus, it should run without any hiccups for an extended period of time.
+Plus, it should run without any hiccups for an extended period.

 - Make it modular and flexible.
 Make it easy to swap or exchange parts of the solution.
 Make it easy to add parts.